 A four- to five-inch cut is made down in front of the knee, starting below the kneecap and running below the top of the shinbone.
 Guide wires are drilled from the lateral side to the top of the shinbone.
 A conventional oscillating saw is run along the guide wires and the bone wedge underneath the outside of the knee, below the healthy cartilage, is removed.
 The cartilage covering the top of the outside of the shinbone is left intact.
 Then, the top of the shinbone is reduced and fastened with surgical staples or screws.
 After the procedure is completed, the surgical site is then sutured usually with absorbable sutures and closed in layers.

 Complications following high tibial osteotomy may include infection, skin necrosis, non-union (failure of the bones to heal), nerve injury, blood vessel injury, failure to correct the varus deformity, compartment syndrome, and deep vein thrombosis or blood clots.

-If you would like to have additional information on knee treatments or would like to learn more about knee osteotomy, please contact the office of Dr. Okoroha, knee osteotomy surgeon, serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond.
+If you would like to have additional information on knee treatments or would like to learn more about knee osteotomy, please contact the office of Dr. Okoroha, knee osteotomy surgeon, serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.